Two podiatrists go about recruiting the younger generation

 Everyone can contribute to promoting podiatry

-Both my interviewees are keen constantly looking for an angle to promote podiatry.
-It is hoped that majority feel as passionate as Hannah and Phil, although doubtless there are those who quietly do their bit and that these interviews help inject some motivation, making practice not just about caring for patients, but seeking to future proof the profession.
+Both my interviewees are keen and constantly looking for an angle to promote podiatry.
+It is hoped that the majority feel as passionate as Hannah and Phil.
+However, doubtless, some quietly do their bit.
+These interviews help inject some motivation, making practice not just about caring for patients but seeking to future-proof the profession.
 The Royal College of Podiatry website provides comprehensive information covering Universities and funding.

-IF YOU HAVE A STORY YOU WISH TO SHARE ABOUT YOUR PROMOTIONAL METHOD WRITE TO DAVID @ BusypencilcaseCFP@gmail.com and receive a free book when published.
-Sign-up to my regular newsfeed to stay in touch
+IF YOU HAVE A STORY YOU WISH TO SHARE ABOUT YOUR PROMOTIONAL METHOD, WRITE TO DAVID @ BusypencilcaseCFP@gmail.com and receive a free book when published.
+Sign-up for my regular newsfeed to stay in touch

 Published by Busypencilcase Communications (Est. 2015)